-'Edonis' is Greek for pleasure.
-In the case of a supercar, the kind of pleasure that only 720bhp can generate!
+\’Edonis\’ is Greek for pleasure.
+In the case of a supercar, the kind of pleasure that 720bhp generates.
 It came courtesy of a twin-turbocharged V12 engine.
-Top speed was 223mph.
-As a result, the Edonis broke the lap record at the Nardo racetrack.
-Clearly, every component was in sync with the car's colossal power output.
-Project director Nicola Materazzi led a crack team of engineers.
+The Edonis\’ top speed was 223mph.
+No surprise, then, that it broke the lap record at the Nardo racetrack.
+When it came to the car\’s colossal power output, every other component was clearly supremely in sync with it.
+Edonis project director Nicola Materazzi led a crack team of engineers.
 Between them, they had worked for all of the top supercar marques.
-Just 21 examples of the Edonis were made.
-The figure referenced the oncoming 21st century!
+Jut 21 Edonis units were built.
+The figure referenced the 21st century.

-B Engineering's links with Bugatti stayed strong.
-Indeed, the owner of the new firm - Jean-Marc Borel - had been Bugatti's vice chairman.
-21 carbon-fibre tubs - originally earmarked for the Bugatti EB110 - were now used for the Edonis.
-And, the latter's 3.7-litre motor was a development of that to be found in the EB110.
-It was hooked up to a 6-speed manual 'box.
-The Edonis cost a cool £450,000.
-From a manufacturer without a proven pedigree.
+B Engineering\’s links with Bugatti stayed strong.
+Its owner – Jean-Marc Borel – had been Bugatti\’s vice chairman.
+21 carbon-fibre tubs – originally earmarked for the Bugatti EB110 – were duly used for the Edonis.
+The latter\’s 3.7-litre engine was developed from that of the EB110.
+It was hooked up to a 6-speed gearbox.
+The Edonis cost a cool £450,000 – from a manufacturer without a proven pedigree.
 Those in the know, though, did not baulk at the price.
-Some of the crème de la crème of the supercar industry had stepped up to the plate.
-For the B Engineering Edonis, quality was never going to be an issue!
+After all, the crème de la crème of the car industry had contributed.
+For the B Engineering Edonis, then, quality was never going to be an issue!